'I'm going to play with the best players in the world' - Messi excited to play alongside Neymar and Mbappe ...

 Lionel Messi says he is excited to play alongside the world's "best players" after joining Paris Saint-Germain.

-The Argentina star signed a two-year contract with an option for a third after leaving Barcelona this summer.
+The Argentina star signed a two-year contract at PSG with an option for a third following his departure from Barcelona this summer.

 The move sees him reunite with ex-Barca team-mate Neymar and France striker Kylian Mbappe and the forward is excited to feature alongside the pair.